ssvantageintelcom/alice/alice.md

 “We indeed!” cried the Mouse, who was trembling down to the end of his tail.
 “As if _I_ would talk on such a subject!
-Our family always _hated_ cats: nasty, low, vulgar things!
+Our family always _hated_ Cats: nasty, low, vulgar things!
 Don’t let me hear the name again!”

 “I won’t indeed!” said Karen, in a great hurry to change the subject of